 The synthetic androgen (male sex hormone) danazol (Danocrine®) is sometimes used to treat ITP when other treatments have failed.
 Danazol is considered a second-line treatment, used after other treatments are considered or fail.

 A new approach to treating ITP is the use of a spleen tyrosine kinase (SYK) inhibitor.
 The agent fostamatinib disodium hexahydrate (TAVALISSE™) may slow the destruction of antibody-coated platelets in people with chronic ITP by specifically targeting SYK.
 Spleen tyrosine kinase (SYK) is part of a network of proteins (found in certain cells of the immune system) that triggers platelet destruction.

-The newest treatment approach for ITP is the use of platelet growth factors.
-These agents increase platelets by stimulating the bone marrow to produce more of them.
+Second-line ITP treatment approach using platelet growth factors or thrombopoietin (TPO) receptor agonsists.
+These agents, including romiplostim (Nplate®) and eltrombopag (Promacta®/Revolade®) stimulate the bone marrow to produce more platelets.
 Once thought to be only a disease of platelet destruction, recent research has shown that many people with ITP also have a platelet production problem.

 This is a surgical procedure to remove the spleen.
 The spleen is a large blood filter, which for many people removes antibody-coated platelets.
 Theoretically, if the spleen is removed, the platelets will remain in circulation.
 However, there are other ways the body removes platelets, so this treatment sometimes fails to have a lasting effect.